jamesdickson6/sauce/README.md

 ## Recipes

 ### Grails
-A new standard Grails app recipe load sauce/recipes/grails
+A new standard Grails app recipe...